 This one (1) day re-accreditation course provides participants with updated information on the latest changes and requirements to safely prepare detailed Traffic Management Plans including those in accordance with and up to the planning level specified in clause 2.2.1(c) of AS1742 Part 3 – 2009.
 The course is delivered face to face.

-***NEW ONLINE SUPPORT PORTAL COMING SOON (Mid 2017)*** – Students will be provided even more support options after leaving the classroom including access to a ‘student only’ work area inside our online learning platform, access to additional documents, templates and resources, as well as a live discussion area to help answer any queries!
+***NEW ONLINE SUPPORT PORTAL COMING SOON (Late 2018)*** – Students will be provided even more support options after leaving the classroom including access to a ‘student only’ work area inside our online learning platform, access to additional documents, templates and resources, as well as a live discussion area to help answer any queries!

 One (1) day